Is health insurance tax deductible?

 The answer depends on your employment status and how you file your taxes.

-Health insurance can be one of your largest annual expenses, especially if you’re self-employed or don’t receive coverage through an employer.
+Health insurance can be one of your biggest yearly costs.
+This is especially true if you are a self-employed individual.
+It also applies if you don’t get coverage through an employer sponsored health plan.
 In this guide, you’ll learn who qualifies, what expenses count, and how to claim these deductions correctly.

 When Is Health Insurance Tax Deductible?